realSineWave/Octoscribe/README.md

 ## Features
 - **Audio Extraction:** Upload a video file and extract its audio onto a mp3 file
-- **Transcript Creation:** Upload an audio file and generate a transcript in the form of a .srt file
+- **Transcript Creation:** Upload an video or audio file and generate a transcript in the form of a .srt file
-- **Subtitle Addition:** Add subtitles to a video using a .srt file
+- **Subtitle Generation:** Upload a video file and generate the same video with subtitles
-- **Transcript Translation:** Generate a translated transcript in the form of a .srt file
+- **Transcript Translation:** Upload a video or audio file and generate a translated transcription
-- **PDF Generation:** Upload an audio file and generate a PDF containing the transcript
+- **PDF Generation:** Upload a video or audio file and generate a pdf containing the transcription

 ## Installation
 ### Prerequisites